s0lesurviv0r/BitTroll/README.md

 ## Running
 See command line help with `python main.py -h`

-To start BitTroll with DHT scraping, RESTful API, and Web UI:
+To start BitTroll with Metadata scraping, RESTful API, and Web UI:

 1. `python main.py --init`